 The Harvard Innovation Labs offers the Maker Studio as a resource for ventures of all kinds, especially those in need of prototyping and manufacturing tools.

 Since its opening, the Maker Studio has given hardware-based ventures access to high-caliber tools and equipment.
-The space doubled in size in the fall of 2015, making it possible for more student and alumni teams working out of the i-lab, Launch Lab X GEO, or Life Lab to work on product design and development.
+The space doubled in size in the fall of 2015, making it possible for more student and alumni teams working out of the Student i-lab, Launch Lab X GEO, or Life Lab to work on product design and development.